julianzillner/azuracast-lfm-news/README.md

 **azuracast-lfm-news** is a lightweight Docker-based service that automatically downloads the latest [laut.fm](https://laut.fm) news and uploads them to your AzuraCast instance — ideal for keeping your radio station up to date with fresh content.

+> ⚠️ **Disclaimer:** This project is provided as-is, without any warranty.
+Use at your own risk.
+I do not take any responsibility for potential issues, data loss, or service disruptions caused by this service.

 ## 🔧 Features

 - Automatically fetches the latest laut.fm news audio